forestgrape/coronavirus/8_data/data.md

 Permission policies are relevant for:
 * Individual Measures and Covid Apps [page currently in work]
-* The immune system: Some parts of the immune system work by default allow (e.g. T cells, pathogen recognition by conserved patterns) and some parts of the immune system work by default deny (e.g. natural killer cells check for MHC expression and target all other cells; the blood brain barrier blocks by default).
+* The immune system: Some parts of the immune system work by default allow (e.g. T cells: pathogen recognition by pathogens specific patterns) and some parts of the immune system work by default deny (e.g. natural killer cells check for MHC expression and target all other cells; the blood brain barrier blocks by default).